What legal entity should I buy my property into?

 What is the goal of your property?

 I am sure you’ve heard this one.
 People (especially lawyers, estate planners and financial advisors) love using big words such as goals, mission, vision, and strategy.
-Yet, in the context of choosing the right structure, you need to take these into account as the impact can stretch much longer than your lifetime.
+Yet, when choosing the right structure, consider these factors.
+Their impact can stretch much longer than your lifetime.

 Let’s get started to narrow down some questions that will help you in establishing your needs: